I was born in Liverpool, England, in 1966, have never met The Beatles, but did once talk to Paul McCartney’s brother.

 Whole New World[s] is my first completed novel.
 I wrote it while working part-time, with the aim of getting my book-hating, then 11-year-old daughter, to read.
 It didn’t work, but I did read it to her.
 She liked it.

 I hope you like it too.
-Running, the second in the Parallel Universe adventures, has just been published.
+Running, the second in the Parallel Universe adventures, was published in October 2016.
 My daughter hasn’t read that, either…